 The cool part is that it’s not how much, but how we spend our money on others that influences our happiness level.
 By the way, donating your time counts as well.
 So whether you buy thoughtful gifts, volunteer your time or donate money to charity, don’t be surprised if you experience a burst of happiness in the process.

 There are endless ways to experience the joy of giving, but here is the catch: expect nothing in return.
 Extensive scientific research shows that as soon as we start giving for selfish reasons, we immediately lose all psychological benefits of giving, meaning that we actually rob ourselves of our happiness.
 Interesting, huh?

 4. Spend Money To Buy Time

-The best things in life may be free, but you need time to enjoy them, right?
+The best things in life may be free; however, we need time to enjoy them, right?

 Happy, successful people know that time is one of the most precious things money can buy, and they hire other people to do what’s not worth spending their time on.

 Unfortunately, many of us were raised with the unconscious belief that, to save money, we have to do everything ourselves.
 Most of us were never taught that when we outsource and delegate the things that we don’t like doing, we create space for more enjoyable, fulfilling work that can pay not only for the services we hire but also many extras.
-And that’s aside from the fact that doing the work we love noticeably increases our sense of happiness as an added benefit!
+And that’s aside from the fact that doing the work we love noticeably increases our sense of happiness in the first place!

 Life is way too short to only do the things we have to do; it is barely long enough to the things we want to do.